AVEVA/AVEVA-Samples/ocs_samples/basic_samples/SDS/JavaScript/Angular/readme.md

 Building a client to make REST API calls to the SDS Service
 ----------------------------------------------------------

-This example demonstrates how SDS REST APIs are invoked using Angular 7.
+The sample code in this topic demonstrates how to invoke SDS REST APIs using Angular 7.
+By examining the code, you will see how to establish a connection to SDS, obtain an authorization token, create an SdsNamespace, SdsType, and SdsStream, and how to create, read, update, and delete values in SDS.
 Although this example uses Angular, other javascript frameworks should also work.

 Prerequisites